 Bear is a medium-sized town located in the state of Delaware.
 With a population of 19,881 people and six constituent neighborhoods, Bear is the fourth largest community in Delaware.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Bear is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Bear is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Bear is a town of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Bear who work in office and administrative support (16.36%), management occupations (9.13%), and sales jobs (8.75%).

 Also of interest is that Bear has more people living here who work in computers and math than 95% of the places in the US.

-The percentage of people in Bear who are college-educated is somewhat higher than the average US community of 21.84%: 26.06% of adults in Bear have at least a bachelor's degree.
+The overall education level of Bear is somewhat higher than in the average US city of 21.84%: 26.06% of adults 25 and older in the town have at least a bachelor's degree.

 The per capita income in Bear in 2010 was $25,941, which is middle income relative to Delaware, and upper middle income relative to the rest of the US.
 This equates to an annual income of $103,764 for a family of four.
 However, Bear contains both very wealthy and poor people as well.